Last updated: March 8th 2019

 The Review Team should document its search methodology in order to be transparent and to be able to justify their use of a search term or the choice of resources.
 Enough detail should be provided to allow the search to be replicated including the name of the database, the interface, the date of the search and the full search with all the search terms, which should be reported exactly as run (Kugley et al. 2016).
 The search history and number of articles retrieved by each search should be recorded in a logbook or using screenshots and may be reported in the final evidence synthesis (e.g. as supplementary material).
-The number of articles retrieved and screened and discarded should be recorded in a PRISMA diagram (see Fig 6.2) and this usually accompanies the reporting of the search and eligibility screening stages within an evidence-synthesis report (for an example of PRISMA see Frampton et al. 2017).
+The number of articles retrieved and screened and discarded should be recorded in a flow diagram (see ROSES template) and this should accompany the reporting of the search and eligibility screening stages within an evidence-synthesis report.

 For internet searches, reviewers should record and report the URL, the date of the search, the search strategy used (search strings with all options making the search replicable), as well as the number of results of the search, even if this may not be easily reproducible.
 Saving search results as HTML pages (possibly as screenshots to allow archiving that can be perused later even if the webpage has changed in the meantime) provides transparency for this type of search (Haddaway et al. 2017).
 Recording searches in citation formats (e.g. RIS files) makes them compatible with reference or review management software and allows archiving for future use.